APTITUDE-Consortium/wp2-trust-specifications/topics/trust-architecture.md

 - **Supervisory Body**: An Entity responsible for the supervision of Trust Service Providers, Attestation Providers, and other actors within the EUDIW ecosystem to ensure compliance with the relevant regulations.

 **Regulatory Subjects**: These are subjects that define rules and specific operational procedures for Entities.
-- **Member States**: They norm the Registration process and designate Registrars for the onboarding of Entities.
-In addition, they are responsible for communicating to the European Commission the Trust List Providers at the National level.
+- **Member States (MS)**: They norm the Registration process and designate Registrars for the onboarding of Entities.
+In addition, they are responsible for communicating to the European Commission the Trusted List Providers at the National level.
 These may manage directly or indirectly a Catalogue of National credentials.
-- **European Commission**: The subject in charge of providing and keeping up to date the OJEU, designating the List of Trusted List Provider, and a Catalogue of EU credentials.
+- **European Commission (EU)**: The subject in charge of providing and keeping up to date the Official Journal of the European Union, designating the List of Trusted List Provider, and a Catalogue of EU credentials.

 A **Component** is a functional unit, software module, or subsystem operated by an Entity to perform specific technical operations within the EUDIW ecosystem.
 An Entity may operate multiple distinct Components.
 A Component is defined by its function within the architecture, regardless of which Entity physically operates it.
 For example, an Entity may delegate the operation of a Component to a specialized Trust Service Provider, regardless the Component in question remains within the Entity's logical domain.
 The following Components are present in this specification:
 - **Wallet Unit** (Wallet Provider Component): The specific instantiation of the Wallet software installed on the User's device.
 - **Relying Party Instance** (Relying Party Component): The specific instantiation of the Relying Party that interacts with the Wallet Unit to request and verify data.
 - **Registry** (Registrar Component): The authoritative database or repository Component where the Registrar stores the identity and metadata of registered entities.
+- **Trusted List** (MS/EU Component): The signed artifact (in XML format) containing the list of trusted services and their status within a Member State.
-- **Trust List Provider** (Registrar Component): The Component responsible for generating and signing the Member State Trusted List.
+- **Trusted List Provider** (Registrar Component): The Component responsible for generating and signing the Member State Trusted List.
 - **Catalogue** (MS/EU Component): The Component which Registration Certificate Provider may use to check the entitlements of a certain Wallet Relying Party to issue/request certain attributes/credentials.
-- **OJEU** (EU Component): The Official Journal of the European Union, which serves as the publication mechanism for the List of Trusted Lists (LOTL) URL and TLS certificate hash, acting as the root of trust.
+- **Official Journal of the European Union** (OJEU - EU Component): The Official Journal of the European Union, which serves as the publication mechanism for the List of Trusted Lists (LOTL) URL and TLS certificate hash, acting as the root of trust.
-- **Trusted List** (MS/EU Component): The signed artifact (in XML format) containing the list of trusted services and their status within a Member State.
 - **Access Certification Authority** (Registrar Component): The PKI Component responsible for issuing Access Certificates to authenticated participants.
 - **Provider of Registration Certificates** (Registrar Component): The Component responsible for issuing Registration Certificates that encode the specific entitlements or data request permissions of an Entity.